 Normally a seizure occurs when one or more parts of the brain have a large burst of electrical signal that inhibits the normal working of the brain cells.
 They can also occur when anything interrupts the normal nerve cells in a significant manner.

 If you have regular seizures, you should consult your doctor or neurologist before starting any treatment, including CBD.
-While it’s safe and generally risk-free, it might interact negatively with the rest of your medication.
+It might interact negatively with the rest of your medication.

 FDA Approved CBD

 Patients considering using CBD to treat seizures should ensure that it is FDA approved to avoid worsening their condition.
-In the past five years, medical research has developed Epidiolex, a purified version of CBD that can be prescribed to treat seizures.
+In the past five years, medical research has developed Epidiolex, a purified version of CBD that can be prescribed to promote seizure treatment.

 Side Effects of CBD When Treating Seizures

 Although it’s generally safer to use than other medications used to treat seizures, such as brivaracetam, clobazam, and topiramate, there are some potential side effects of using CBD.
 For starters, it may lead to mental health issues such as depression, anxiety and suicidal thoughts, drowsiness, nausea, diarrhea, and loss of appetite.
 Some people also experience stronger and more frequent seizures after using CBD.

 Although most of these side effects are minor inconveniences, CBD can cause liver and kidney damage when paired with other medications.
 It’s, therefore, advisable to consult with a doctor once you notice any side effects and stop the CBD treatment support once they persist.